LoreKeeperKen/PingLog/README.md

 ### Execute From Command Prompt

-The IP/URL can be passed as an argument when ping log is call in the command prompt.
-Any standard ping options will be ignored by pinglog.
+The IP/URL can be passed as an argument when PingLog is called in the command prompt.
+Any standard ping options will be ignored by PingLog.

 ### Execute by Double Click Batch File

-When executed, pinglog will prompt the user for an IP/URL.
-If no IP/URL is entered pinglog will use the default IP.
+When executed, PingLog will prompt the user for an IP/URL.
+If no IP/URL is entered PingLog will use the default IP.

 <img src="https://i.imgur.com/33g5115.png">